superlinked/superlinked/server/README.md

 1. **Activate the Virtual Environment**: Source the environment that was just created by the `init-venv.sh` script.
 Enter the `runner/` directory and use the command `source "$(poetry env info --path)/bin/activate"` to activate the environment.

-1. **Configure the Application**: Edit the `config/config.yaml` file to include the bucket URI for `app.py`.
-The URI should end with `app.py`.
-This configuration allows the application to know where to find the `app.py` file in your bucket.
+2. **Configure the Application**: Edit the `config/config.yaml` file to include the bucket URI for your superlinked configuration file(s).
+The URI should end with the name of your directory where the files are located.
+This configuration allows the application to know where to find your files in the bucket.
     > **Note**: The default value is `local`.
-If this is set, the `app.py` location is automatically set to the `src/app.py` location inside the repository's directory.
+If this is set, the location is automatically set to the `src/` location inside the repository's directory.

-1. **Deploy the Application**: Finally, start the application by running the `deploy.py` script in the `tools/` directory with the `python tools/deploy.py up` command.
+3. **Deploy the Application**: Finally, start the application by running the `deploy.py` script in the `tools/` directory with the `python tools/deploy.py up` command.
 This will deploy the application based on the configuration you provided in the previous step.

 This will start the environment and make it ready for use.